 This microscope allows easy, intuitive operation, with a specimen chamber that is able to accommodate large samples, and a motorised stage allowing quick and easy specimen positioning.
-A 'Low Vacuum' mode enables samples normally unstable in a high vacuum environment, or that have a tendency to 'charge', to be examined.
+Variable pressure mode enables samples normally unstable in a high vacuum environment, or that have a tendency to charge, to be examined.
 Pharmaceutical particles, fibres and electronic components may be characterised without coating.
 A high sensitivity backscattered electron detector is fitted for compositional imaging.
-Features include:

-- Low vacuum mode - for charging, uncoated and out-gassing samples.
+- Variable pressure mode - for charging, uncoated and out-gassing samples.

 - Backscattered electron detector for compositional and topographic imaging.

 It also has a large area Energy Dispersive X-ray analyser (EDX) attached (Ultim Max 170 mm²), which allows quantitative or semi-quantitative element analysis of materials present in the sample.
 It also allows X-ray mapping to show the distribution of particular elements across a sample.

 This field emission scanning electron microscope allows for high resolution imaging.
 Features include:

 - Thermal (Schottky) field emission gun (accelerating voltage range 10 V to 30 kV) with a maximum probe current > 500 nA.

 - Imaging at low accelerating voltages of 0.01-5 kV.

 - Resolution of 0.7 nm at 1 kV and 0.6 nm at 15 kV.

 - Samples up to 4 inches can be inserted into the FE-SEM via the airlock.